PrathicaShettyM/JavaScript/README.md

 # JavaScript-deep-dive
-This repository contains basic to advance JavaScript concepts.
+This repository contains basic to advance JavaScript concepts in the form of Notes and code execution

 1. JavaScript basics
 2. JavaScripts conditionals and loops